home-assistant/home-assistant.io/source/_integrations/cover.knx.markdown

   default: 25
   type: integer
 invert_position:
-  description: Set this to true if your actuator report fully closed as 100%.
+  description: Set this to true if your actuator report fully closed as 0% in KNX.
   required: false
   default: false
   type: boolean
 invert_angle:
-  description: Set this to true if your actuator reports tilt fully closed as 100%.
+  description: Set this to true if your actuator reports tilt fully closed as 0% in KNX.
   required: false
   default: false
   type: boolean